Table of Contents

 Lion’s Mane benefits

 At least a dozen peer-reviewed studies have been published on Lion’s Mane benefits to brain health since 1991.
-Dr. Kawagishi of Japan was first to identify Nerve Growth Factor properties in Lion’s Mane Mushroom.[v]
+Dr. Kawagishi of Japan was the first to identify the properties of Nerve Growth Factor in Lion’s Mane Mushroom.[v]

-At each of the testing periods, the subjects who had used Lion’s Mane showed a significant improvement in cognitive scores.
-And their scores were increasing while on Lion’s Mane supplementation.
+In each testing period, subjects who had used Lion’s Mane showed significant improvements in cognitive scores.
+And their scores increased while supplementing with Lion’s Mane.
 But 4 weeks after stopping Lion’s mane supplementation, their cognitive scores decreased significantly.

 The researchers concluded that Lion’s Mane Mushroom is effective in improving mild cognitive impairment.[vi]